vidgizmo/lifesize_icon_reboot/README.md

 * curl
 * resty (copy provided in this repo, but the original available here https://github.com/micha/resty)
-* jq version 1.4 (available here http://stedolan.github.io/jq/)
+* jq version 1.4 or later (available here http://stedolan.github.io/jq/)

 ### How do I install/run it? ###